wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 No doubt, this world is painted by you on the screen of consciousness and is entirely your own private world.
 Only your sense ‘I am’, though in the world, is not of the world.
 By no effort of logic or imagination can you change the ‘I am’ into ‘I am not’.
-In the very denial of your beïng you assert it.
+In the very denial of your being you assert it.
 Once you realise that the world is your own projection, you are free of it.
 You need not free yourself of a world that does not exist except in your own imagination!
 However the picture is, beautiful or ugly, you are painting it and you are not bound by it.
-Realise that there is nobody to force it on you, that it is due to the habit of takeïng the imaginary to be real.
+Realise that there is nobody to force it on you, that it is due to the habit of takeing the imaginary to be real.
 See the Imaginary as imaginary and be free of fear.

 Just as the colours in this carpet are brought out by light but light is not the colour, so is the world caused by you but you are not the world.

-That which creätes and sustains the world — you may call it God or providence; but ultimately, you are the proof that God exists, not the other way round.
+That which creates and sustains the world — you may call it God or providence; but ultimately, you are the proof that God exists, not the other way round.
 For, before any question about God can be put, you must be there to put it.

-**Q:**&ensp;God is an experiënce in time, but the experiëncer is timeless.
+**Q:**&ensp;God is an experience in time, but the experiencer is timeless.

-**M:**&ensp;Even the experiëncer is secondary.
+**M:**&ensp;Even the experiencer is secondary.
 Primary is the infinite expanse of consciousness, the eternal possibility, the immeasurable potential of all that was, is and will be.
 When you look at anything, it is the ultimate you see, but you imagine that you see a cloud or a tree.

 Learn to look without imagination, to listen without distortion; that is all.
-Stop attributing names and shapes to the essentially nameless and formless; realise that every mode of perception is subjective, that what is seen or heard, touched or smelled, felt or thought, expected or imagined is in the mind and not in reality, and you will experiënce peace and freedom from fear.
+Stop attributing names and shapes to the essentially nameless and formless; realise that every mode of perception is subjective, that what is seen or heard, touched or smelled, felt or thought, expected or imagined is in the mind and not in reality, and you will experience peace and freedom from fear.

-Even the sense of ‘I am’ is composed of the pure light and the sense of beïng.
+Even the sense of ‘I am’ is composed of the pure light and the sense of being.
 The ‘I’ is there even without the ‘am’.
 So is the pure light there whether you say ‘I’ or not.
 Become aware of that pure light and you will never lose it.
-The beïngness in beïng, the awareness in consciousness, the interest in every experiënce — it is not describable, yet perfectly accessible, for there is nothing else.
+The beingness in being, the awareness in consciousness, the interest in every experience — it is not describable, yet perfectly accessible, for there is nothing else.

 **Q:**&ensp;You talk of reality directly — as the all-pervading, ever-present, eternal, all-knowing, all-energising first cause.
 There are other teachers who refuse to discuss reality at all.